SolArabehety/QRScanner/README.md

 https://github.com/user-attachments/assets/8668329d-c2c0-427b-9908-d8b759f9031e

 It includes:

 - A backend service in Node.js to generate and validate QR seeds
 - A Kotlin Android app to generate, display, and scan QR codes

 ## 📱 Android App

+### Features

+- Generate a new QR code from a seed fetched from the backend
+- Automatically expires after 5 minutes
+- Scan QR codes and validate them against the backend
+- Clean UI with navigation across three screens

+### How to run

+1. Clone this repo
+2. Open the project in Android Studio Hedgehog or later
+3. Run the app on an emulator or physical device (Android 8+)
+4. The backend is hosted on Render and available publicly

+### Requirements

+- Android Studio Hedgehog
+- Android SDK 34
+- Gradle Plugin 8.11.1
+- Kotlin 1.9+

 ### Architecture